back

 Reflections

-- These issues highlight how "vibe coding" and AI-assisted development can introduce dangerous behaviors if the output is not thoroughly validated.
-The developers must not assume safety from AI suggestions or overlook basic security hygiene.
+"Vibe Coding" Dangers: These issues highlight how AI assisted development can introduce dangerous behaviors if the output is not thoroughly validated.
+Developers must not assume safety from AI suggestions or overlook basic security hygiene.
+When Copilot suggests MCP integrations, developers may approve tools without understanding that descriptions can contain hidden instructions.

-- Classic protections like WAFs and input sanitization are no longer sufficient on their own.
-Prompt injection and AI output exploitation demand new layers of scrutiny—both technical and procedural.
+Classic protections are insufficient: WAFs and input sanitization are no longer sufficient on their own.
+Prompt injection and AI output exploitation demand new layers of scrutiny, both technical and procedural.
+Tool shadowing attacks, where one server's description influences another server's execution, bypass traditional application layer defenses entirely.

 Conclusion

-While the Model Context Protocol (MCP) offers a powerful integration standard for LLM-based applications, its uncontrolled or misconfigured usage introduces serious security risks.
+While the Model Context Protocol (MCP) offers a powerful integration standard for LLM based applications, its uncontrolled or misconfigured usage introduces serious security risks.
 Tests have shown that a model connected to an MCP server can easily access the file system, execute commands, is vulnerable to SQL injection, and can even facilitate reverse shell setups.
-This demonstrates that MCP is not just a protocol — it also represents a high-impact attack surface.
+Documented vulnerabilities confirm these are not merely theoretical concerns.
+They are actively exploited weaknesses affecting production deployments.